Pomegranate Walnut Lamb Stew | Khoresh Fesanjan ba Goosht

 Given that chicken or duck is traditionally used in the preparation of Fesanjan, I call this dish ba goosht-with meat, and I have prepared it my own way.
-I love lamb shanks - Mahiche and decided to make my thick and delicious walnut pomegranate gravy to dress up the extremely soft “fall of the bone” muscle meat.
-It is best slow cooked and worth the time and effort.
-Serve it with any rice of your choice but ideally with the Baghali polo; prepared with fresh dill and fava beans with a touch of saffron and butter.
+I love lamb shanks (mahiche) and decided to serve them with my thick and delicious walnut pomegranate gravy to complement the extremely tender "fall of the bone" muscle meat.
+It is best cooked slowly and is well worth the extra time and effort.
+Serve it with any rice of your choice, but ideally with the Baghali polo, which is prepared with fresh dill and fava beans with a touch of saffron and butter.

 6 lamb shanks